-Continuation of ML 101.
 An emphasis is placed on the laboratory procedures that Medical Assistants perform.
 These include work with hematology (hemoglobin, hematocrit, white and red cell counts, indices, platelet count, erythrocite sedimentation rate) and urinalysis/body fluids.
 Modern automated instrumentation is utilized.
-Prerequisite: ML 101 and ML 102.
+Prerequisite: "C" grade or higher in MA 106.